-Yoga Nidra literally means “Yogic Sleep”.
+Yoga nidra literally means “yogic sleep”.
 It has also been referred to as dynamic sleep, psychic sleep, or deep relaxation with inner awareness.
 The experiential process of yoga nidra sleep meditation prompts the body to relax while the mind remains awake and aware.
-In this hypnagogic state (between being awake and being asleep), we are able to access and deactivate default programming that keeps us stuck in unhealthy ways of perceiving and engaging with the world around us.
+In this hypnagogic state (between being awake and being asleep), we can access and deactivate default programming that keeps us stuck in unhealthy ways of perceiving and engaging with the world around us.

-Yoga Nidra begins with gentle postures to release physical tension from the body.
-Participants then set up for an extended savasana (resting posture) while being guided through a meditation focusing on sense awareness, body scan for relaxation, and then into various visualizations.
-One of the great benefits of this practice is that one hour of Yoga Nidra practice is the equivalent of approximately four hours of deep sleep!
-This is because the practice guides you through multiple levels of brain wave states such as beta, alpha, theta and delta.
+Yoga nidra sleep meditation begins with gentle postures to release physical tension from the body.
+Participants then set up for an extended savasana (resting posture) while being guided through yoga nidra sleep meditation, focusing on sense awareness, body scan for relaxation, and then into various visualizations.
+One of the great benefits of yoga nidra sleep meditation is that one hour of practice is the equivalent to approximately four hours of deep sleep!
+This is because yoga nidra sleep meditation guides you through multiple levels of brain wave states such as beta, alpha, theta, and delta.

-Some of the other benefits of Yoga Nidra include promoting physical health and managing stress.
-Yoga Nidra trains the brain for better focus and concentration, helps to balance strong emotions and activates the body’s natural ability to heal and restore itself.
-The practice of Yoga Nidra also helps to alleviate Post Traumatic Stress as it detoxifies and reintegrates incomplete experiences, expands consciousness, guides participants to greater levels of evolution and liberation.
-Clinical research has documented Yoga Nidra as an effective tool for overcoming Substance Abuse, Depression, Chronic Pain, and Insomnia.
+Some of the other benefits of yoga nidra sleep meditation include promoting physical health and managing stress.
+Yoga nidra sleep meditation trains the brain for better focus and concentration, helps to balance strong emotions, and activates the body’s natural ability to heal and restore itself.
+The practice of yoga nidra sleep meditation also helps to alleviate post-traumatic stress (PTS), as it detoxifies and re-integrates incomplete experiences, expands consciousness, guides participants to greater levels of evolution and liberation.
+Clinical research has documented yoga nidra sleep meditation as an effective tool for overcoming:

-In this stage you will be guided deeper into relaxation using various breath awareness techniques which will help to keep you rooted in the present moment so that you don’t drift off into thought, imagination or sleep.
+In this stage, you will be guided deeper into relaxation using various breath awareness techniques which will help to keep you rooted in the present moment so that you do not drift off into thought, imagination or sleep.
 These techniques will help to increase your concentration and maintain a witness consciousness state.
-You will remind yourself; “I am practicing Yoga Nidra, I will not sleep”.
+You will remind yourself; “I am practicing yoga nidra sleep meditation, I will not sleep”.

 This stage uses visualization and imagined sensations to experience opposites.
 The practitioner will guide you to experience extreme heat and immediately after, extreme cold.
 This will be repeated with opposites like heavy/light, pain/pleasure and then progress into feelings and emotions.
 Throughout this exercise you are reminded to remain as a witness, not getting involved in the feelings or emotions by judging or reacting.
 This stimulates opposite hemispheres of the brain and can create new neuropathways and allow the release of pent up emotions.
 The result of this practice can be enhancement of your ability to resist getting lost in your emotions when triggering events happen in your life.

-The final stage of Yoga Nidra is to bring you slowly from the subconscious back into the state of externalized consciousness.
+The final stage of yoga nidra sleep meditation is to bring you slowly from the subconscious back into the state of externalized consciousness.
 You will be guided back to breath and body awareness and reoriented towards your external surroundings.
 This will allow you to smoothly come out of the deep brain wave states and slowly come back into a wakeful state of being without any disorientation.

-At Villa Kali Ma, you will be guided in the practice of yoga nidra sleep meditation every week that you are with us and you will be able to experience some of the above stated benefits during your stay.
+At Villa Kali Ma, you will be guided in the practice of yoga nidra sleep meditation every week that you are with us, and you will be able to experience some of the above stated benefits during your stay.
 However, to obtain the full benefits of this practice you should engage in it at least once per week and stick with the same Sankalpa until it has manifested in your life.
 Then you can move on to your next Sankalpa and continue to practice.
-The immediate gifts of this practice will be a quiet mind, relaxed body and a deep sense of peace.
+The immediate gifts of this practice will be a quiet mind, relaxed body, and a deep sense of peace.
 To read and learn more about our holistic healing modalities offered here at Villa Kali Ma, contact us today.